talestonini/gmail-black-book/README.md

 sit in the spam or bin folders.
 Very annoying!
 I was sick of that!
 I didn't even want to see some of those emails coming anymore, or having to manually empty my spam or bin folders :/

-In this app you can create filters using the same syntax Gmail allows you to create filters within their settings and have these filters processed to erase unwanted emails once and for all *automatically*.
-Behind the scenes a cron job will run each of your filters every minute and get rid of those irritating emails even when they are already in the spam or bin folders.
+With this app you can create filters using the same syntax Gmail provides to create filters within their settings and have these filters processed to erase unwanted emails once and for all *automatically*.
+Behind the scenes a cron job will run each of your filters at every minute and get rid of those irritating emails even when they are already in the spam or bin folders.

 That's the best way to tell some people to get a life!